walkoffcyber/WALKOFF/docs/workflow.rst

 '''''''''''''
 	Before we create a workflow, we will create a global that our actions will use.

 	In the top navigation bar, click on "Globals", then "Add Global".
 Fill out the required fields for this example and set the value to an integer between 1-10.
 Then click "Save" in the dialog box.
-If nothing is populated in the globals table then verify that you created your encryption key by going to :ref:'index'.
+If nothing is populated in the globals table then verify that you created your encryption key by going to
+	:ref:`deploying-walkoff-label`.

 .. image:: ../docs/images/create_global.png

 Create Workflow